darksinge/RDTS/README.md

 failure.

 When node C's local transaction fails, one of the following can happen:
-- Node C fails gracefully and notifies RDTS of the failure.
+- Node C fails gracefully and notifies Orcinator of the failure.
-- Node C fails silently and *does not* notify RDTS of the failure.
+- Node C fails silently and *does not* notify Orcinator of the failure.

-In the first case, RDTS will immediately publish compensating transactions to node A, B, and C.
+In the first case, Orcinator will immediately publish compensating transactions to node A, B, and C.

-In the second case, RDTS will wait for a timeout period before publishing compensating transactions to node A, B, and C.
+In the second case, Orcinator will wait for a timeout period before publishing compensating transactions to node A, B, and C.